 Buses in France are more affordable than trains, but are slower and less luxurious.
 While most cities have urban bus routes, intercity buses are limited.
 France does not have a long-distance coach network, making trains the only option apart from driving.
 Buses are more frequent in rural areas, such as Brittany and Normandy, where there are few train lines.

 The Paris Metro system is comprehensive and is the easiest way to get around the city.
-It is fast, reliable and relatively easy to navigate.
+It's fast, reliable and relatively easy to navigate.

 Driving in France